lanecwheeler/liquidFishAssessment/README.md

 Please provide database migrations to create the database and any environment variables.
 We will provide the SMTP credentials.

-## Timeline
+## TIMELINE
 You will have 4 hours to complete the assessment.
 To begin:
 1. Clone the repo to your account
 2. Push a "Starting" commit as soon as you start the assessment.
 3. Push a "4 Hour" commit at the 4 hour mark.
-4. If you are not finished at the 4 hour mark but would like to, please do so!
+4. If you are not finished at the 4 hour mark but would like to do so, please do so!

 ## REQUIREMENTS
 Form submission and success/error messages should be handled using AJAX.